AntonieV/course_angular_springboot_crud_api/frontend/README.md

 REST API calls are needed for GET, POST (to modify or update), PUT (to create or overwrite) and DELETE.

-Create a typescript class for Employee model which contains properties.
+Create a typescript class for Employee model which contains properties:

+    ng g class employee

 It is created to hold a response of the REST APIs.
+Add all properties that are defined in springboot app there.

+Add components with:

+    ng g c <name of component>